adviksakhare18-del/Advik--Testing-shock-functions/README.md

 ## Overview

+A volatility shock function is a function of some random variable over the interval [0,1] that decides how strongly the stock price fluctuates in the short-term.

-This project investigates whether the standard normal inverse — the near-universal shock function in Geometric Brownian Motion (GBM) stock models — can be replaced with mathematically grounded alternatives that offer better predictive performance.
+This project investigates whether the standard normal inverse, the most common volatility shock function in Geometric Brownian Motion (GBM) stock models can be replaced with alteratives using elementary functions that offer better predictive performance.

 Two candidate functions are derived from first principles:
 - A **logistic inverse**: `ln(x / 1 - x)`, derived as the inverse CDF of the logistic distribution